-The list of attractions in Chile are as long as the country itself.
-The best of these lie in the country's vast wilderness although Santiago, the capital city, has some impressive attractions showcasing its history.
-These include the Chilean Museum of Pre-Columbian Art and Plaza de Armas.
+The list of attractions in Chile is as long as the country itself.
+The best of these lie in the country's vast wilderness areas, although Santiago, the capital city, also has an impressive sightseeing offering, and the nearby city of Valparaiso is increasingly drawing global attention with its street art and bohemian atmosphere.

 The Magdalena Island Penguin Reserve is a paradise for birdwatchers, or for anybody who is fond of penguins.
 Magdalena…

-Following in the footsteps of Darwin after 150 years, the visitor will find an isolated but wildly beautiful assortment…
+Following in the footsteps of Darwin after 150 years, visitors will find an isolated but wildly beautiful assortment…

 This popular nature reserve in northern Chile (many claim it is the most popular) is 459 square miles (740km sq) and…

 Become our Chile Travel Expert